-An economy that is product-driven with a goal to deliver the best product to buyers, despite of who the buyer is.
+An economy that is product-driven with a goal to deliver the best product to buyers, regardless of who the buyer is.
 It is revenue-focused on the amount of transactions, internally focused on financial results, and product development oriented.
-A customer pays for the products he needs.
+A customer pays for the products they need.

 6. Service Economy

-An economy that is based on convenience where customers pay others to do the job for him, even if it’s something he has the skills to do.
+An economy that is based on convenience, where customers pay others to do the job for them, even if it’s something they have the skills to do.

 For example, instead of buying ingredients to bake a birthday cake, the bakery sells you a freshly baked cake for your child’s birthday so you can focus on orchestrating other parts of the party.

 The idea that businesses must create memorable events for their customers, and that the memory of the experience is itself the product, for which companies can charge.